RVgo4it/mmsgate/README.md

 ```
 docker exec -it mmsgate sudo nano /etc/flexisip/mmsgate.conf
 ```
-Edit the MMSGate config, adding API ID and password, webdns name and other settings as needed.
+Add API ID and password, "[api]" section, options "apiid" and "apipw", also in section "[web]", option "webdns" name.
+Add other settings as needed.

 Once back at the command prompt, restart the mmsgate container.

+Tasks MMSGate does not do and should be addressed:
+* MMS media is taged as expiring in one year.
+However, MMSGate does not automatically remove media after that time.
+* Records in the SQLite database are not automatically removed.

 ## Setup VoIP.ms